Imeler/COVID-19/README.md

 # COVID-19
-A corona virus app that provides information about how the virus has affected all the different countries and the overall damage that was caused
+A corona virus app that provides users information about the overall damage that was caused and how each country has been affected.